Build notes for ds10

 - lame (3.99.5), build system detects the presence of

-which causes a link failure.
-As a workaround I've disabled building shared libraries (--disable-shared
+cccand uses it to compile source files but usesgccwhen linking a shared library.
+Some command options specific tocccare passed togccwhich causes a link failure.
+As a workaround I've disabled building shared libraries (--disable-shared).

 - February 17, 2016